 Search, compare and book from our hand-pick selection of eco friendly dive resorts

-Bunaken National Park actually covers nearly 900 square kilometres, with 97% of its area occupied by ocean.
+Bunaken National Park actually covers nearly 900 square kilometres, with 97% of its area occupied by the ocean.
 This includes a large swathe of North Sulawesi’s western coast, around Manado Bay.
 Other nearby islands such as Siladen and Manado Tua offer fewer local dive sites but are equally lovely and still provide direct access to the marine park.

 The different diving areas found in this part of Sulawesi are home to an incredible variety of wildlife, with over 70% of all the fish species found in the Indo-Western Pacific observed within the park's boundaries.
 And, while many divers in Bunaken focus on the island's easy to reach sites, the opportunities for exploration slightly further afield are well worthwhile.

 On the mainland north and south of Manado there is world-class muck diving, boasting silty and sandy slopes, home to a wide variety of small and strange macro wildlife.
 And, far fewer divers than other "critter" destinations like Lembeh and Ambon.
 Keep your gaze downward for chances to spot all kinds of weird and wonderful animals like pipefish, nudibranchs, frogfish, and rare cephalopods, including the mimic octopus.